ocassidydev/creditcard-churn/README.md

 - The libraries used in this project:

-	-`numpy` - for general usage on array-based data structures.
+	- `numpy` - for general usage on array-based data structures
-	-`pandas` - for creating DataFrames to store the dataset in and operating various data cleaning, feature engineering, modelling and model assessment tasks.
+	- `pandas` - for creating DataFrames to store the dataset in and operating various data cleaning, feature engineering, modelling and model assessment tasks
-	-`matplotlib` - for plotting data to visualize insights -`seaborn` - for plotting data to visualize insights -`ydata-profiling` - for using the `ProfileReport` class to assess the datasets composition -`plotly` - for plotting parallel plots of mushrooms variables with respect to edibility -`ppscore` - for generating correlation coefficients of different variables in the dataset to the target -`streamlit` - for implementing the dashboard application -`feature-engine` - for various feature engineering tasks -`imbalanced-learn` - for performing SMOTE on the training data to ensure a balanced proportion of targets -`scikit-learn` - for implementing ML models
+	- `matplotlib` - for plotting data to visualize insights
+	- `seaborn` - for plotting data to visualize insights
+	- `ydata-profiling` - for using the `ProfileReport` class to assess the datasets composition
+	- `plotly` - for plotting parallel plots of mushrooms variables with respect to edibility
+	- `ppscore` - for generating correlation coefficients of different variables in the dataset to the target
+	- `streamlit` - for implementing the dashboard application
+	- `feature-engine` - for various feature engineering tasks
+	- `imbalanced-learn` - for performing SMOTE on the training data to ensure a balanced proportion of targets
+	- `scikit-learn` - for implementing ML models
-	-`xgboost` - for implementing ML models
+	- `xgboost` - for implementing ML models
-	-`yellowbrick` - for assessing clustering model performance by visualizing silhouette scores -`category_encoders` - for using the `TargetEncoder` class to perform target encoding on the dataset
+	- `yellowbrick` - for assessing clustering model performance by visualizing silhouette scores
+	- `category_encoders` - for using the `TargetEncoder` class to perform target encoding on the dataset

 ## Credits